-SHA may not enter into a HAP contract until all contract requirements have been satisfied including, but not limited to completion of a subsidy layering review by HUD or the Washington State Housing Finance Commission, completion of an environmental review by the appropriate responsible entity, and determination that each contract unit complies with the Housing Quality Standards (HQS).
+SHA may not enter into a HAP contract until all contract requirements have been satisfied including, but not limited to completion of a subsidy layering review by HUD or the Washington State Housing Finance Commission, completion of an environmental review by the appropriate responsible entity, and determination that each contract unit complies with the National Standards for the Physical Inspection of Real Estate (NSPIRE).
 SHA will state all required elements as part of the award notification process.